saranshbansal/learn-aws/NOTES_COMPUTE_CONTAINERIZATION.md

 # Amazon ECS
 Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that helps you easily deploy, manage, and scale containerized applications.

-As a fully managed service, Amazon ECS comes with AWS configuration and operational best practices built-in.
-It's integrated with both AWS and third-party tools, such as Amazon Elastic Container Registry and Docker.
-This integration makes it easier for teams to focus on building the applications, not the environment.
-You can run and scale your container workloads across AWS Regions in the cloud, and on-premises, without the complexity of managing a control plane.
+- A container management service to run, stop and manage Docker containers on a cluster.
+- ECS can be used to create a consistent deployment and build experience, manage, and scale batch and Extract-Transform-Load (ETL) workloads, and build sophisticated application architectures on a microservices model.
+- Amazon ECS is a regional service.

-Amazon ECS can be used to schedule the placement of containers across clusters based on resource needs and availability requirements.
+- Amazon ECS can be used to schedule the placement of containers across clusters based on resource needs and availability requirements.
+- After a cluster is up and running, you can define task definitions and services that specify which Docker container images to run across your clusters.

 There is no additional charge for Amazon ECS.
 You pay for: